 - Your PC returns an error “File not found” while trying to boot

-- You see a blue screen (Also called Blue Screen Of Death)
+- You see a blue screen (Also called the Blue Screen Of Death)

 If you are alert enough to observe the signs of a hard drive crash and take immediate actions, half of the job is done.
 Your actions would prevent further data loss and also would make data recovery easier & efficient.